Skip to main content

 The wall of the bladder has several layers.
 Each layer is made up of different kinds of cells (see the image above).

 Over time, the cancer might grow outside the bladder and into nearby structures.
 It might spread to nearby lymph nodes, or to other parts of the body.
-(When bladder cancer spreads, it tends to go to the lymph nodes, the bones, the lungs, or the liver.)
+When bladder cancer spreads, it tends to go to the lymph nodes, the bones, the lungs, or the liver.

-Invasive vs. non-invasive bladder cancer
+Muscle invasive vs. non-muscle invasive bladder cancer

-Bladder cancers are often described based on how far they have spread into the wall of the bladder:
+Bladder cancers are often grouped for treatment purposes based on if they have invaded into the main muscle layer of the bladder wall (see the image above):

 The American Cancer Society medical and editorial content team